twist-numerical/matslise/doc/source/examples/pyslise.rst

       0, 10, left, right)

 The variable ``eigenvalues`` contains a list of tuples.
-Each tuples has as the first element the index of the eigenvalue and as second argument the eigenvalue itself.
+Each tuple has as the first element the index of the eigenvalue and as second argument the eigenvalue itself.
 This example is a minimal example of how to use PySlise.